joftius/habits/README.md

 #### Some values

-Health, learning, connection, achievement.
+Health, learning, connection

 #### Some goals

-- Be the kind of person who exercises regularly, eats well, and takes care of their mind and environment.
+- Be the kind of person who exercises and writes (almost) every day.
-- Be the kind of person who writes to reinforce learning, learns new languages.
+- Be the kind of person who learns new languages.
 - Be the kind of person who stays in touch with friends and family members and has an active social life.

 #### Habit tracker